patty-13/30_Days_Deeplearning/README.md

   ## Day 7
   IMPLEMENTATION OF CNN

   1. Step by Step implementation of CNN.
+(NOTE: I WILL BE ADDING IT TODAY)
   2. keras implementation of CNN.
+(NOTE: I WILL BE ADDING IT TODAY)

   ## Day-8
   FAMOUS CNN ARCHITECTURES